Free Palestine Movement: Syrian Civil War

 At some point in early 2019, the Free Palestine Movement sent detachments to take part in counter-insurgency operations in Deir ez-Zor Governorate, and contributed troops to the Northwestern Syria offensive (April–August 2019).
 In course of the latter campaign, its troops fought at Halfaya and al-Zakah.
 In October 2019, a FPM member was shot dead by unknown assailants in Da'el.
 Meanwhile, the FPM continued to demobilize fighters due to a lack of funds.
 From late 2019, the party's troops took part in the government's Northwestern Syria offensive (December 2019–March 2020).
 Around the same time, the Free Palestine Movement was also active in Latakia Governorate, where one of its fighters was killed at Salma.
 After the Northwestern Syria offensive's conclusion, the Free Palestine Movement continued to be active in Idlib, where it held border posts at the frontline.
 In February 2020, seven members of the group were killed during clashes in the region.

+By 2021, the hashtag #freepalestine became increasingly popular in social media; the hashtag along with the slogan "Free Palestine" were used by activists as a "standalone phrase, not connected to any one movement or institution".
+However, The Jerusalem Post journalists Shira Silkoff and Eve Young argued that the existence of the Free Palestine Movement of Syria resulted in "many" regarding the slogan "Free Palestine" as "a call to violent resistance against the State of Israel as a Jewish state".

+In December 2023, the Free Palestine Movement organized a "solidarity stand" in the Yarmouk Camp to protest against the Israeli invasion of the Gaza Strip.
+Other Syrian Palestinian individuals and representatives such as several Palestine Liberation Army officers and PPSF leader Khalid ʽAbd al-Majid also took part in the protest.

+After the fall of the Assad regime in late 2024, the Syrian transitional government demanded that all Palestinian armed groups in Syria disarm themselves, dissolve their military formations, and instead focus on political and charitable work.
+The transitional government subsequently began prosecuting individuals who it alleged had committed crimes during the Syrian civil war, including Nidal Nimer Yousef who had held "leadership roles" in the Free Palestine Movement and other units.